 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the Harford County Auctioneer Bond?

 No, a credit check is not required for the Harford County Auctioneer bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all auctioneers operating in the county, regardless of their credit history.

 How Much Does the Harford County Auctioneer Bond Cost?

-The Harford County Auctioneer bond costs just $100 per year.
+The Harford County Auctioneer bond costs either $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 Harford County requires auctioneers to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Harford County Code 72-1, any person who sells property to the highest bidder is required to be licensed as an auctioneer.